 C. Preliminary guidance on audiences

 Both the inclusive and the exclusive have their merits and their drawbacks.
 You will be expected to recount your prior experiences of inclusive situations and exclusive situations during the auditions.

 D. Preliminary guidance on ethics and aesthetics

-All that is necessary is to read quietly and carefully, take in the information, and ask questions of the right person in the right manner at the right moment.
+All that is necessary is to read quietly and carefully, take in the information reflectively, and ask questions of the right person in the right manner at the right moment.

 E. Preliminary guidance on the questions likely to be asked of you during the auditioning process

 As all audience members here are themselves considered to be performers, everyone is participating in an audition of one sort or another here at any particular time.